woheedev/BPSR-Meter/FEATURES.md

 ### Window Controls

-All windows (Main, Settings, Group, History, Monsters) have these controls:
+All windows (Main, Settings, Group, History, Monsters, Device) have these controls:

 | Button | Function |
 |--------|----------|